Gangsta-Team/scarface/README.md

 | [web-rcf-explorer](https://1h3a3x7.github.io/scarface/web-rcf-explorer/ui.html)  | Tool for online exploring .RCF files |

 ## Modification Files
-When you first launch the Game with the ASI a folder in `%appdata%` <br> will be created called `%appdata%/Gangsta`.
-In there will be Files called `config.json` and `log.txt`. <br>In `log.txt`when logging enabled will be every Log Entry in the Console saved!
+When you launch the game for first time with the ASI plugin, a folder in `%appdata%` <br> will be created with name `%appdata%/Gangsta`.
+Inside of this folder will be existing two files: `config.json` and `log.txt`. <br>In `log.txt` when logging enabled will be every Log Entry in the Console saved!
 But `config.json` on the other<br>hand is a little bit more complicated.<br>
 ### Example of config.json
  ```json
  {